• Pricing

 Location-based marketing, also referred to as proximity marketing, is effective across customer lifecycles, from discovery and purchase, to engagement and retention, making it a powerful strategy for marketing teams.
 Whether your campaign goal is brand awareness or to drive purchases, location-based marketing allows businesses to capitalize on the current buying stage of their target audiences.

-Advantages of Location-Based Marketing
+Advantages of location-based marketing

 Along with its unique targeting ability and the opportunity for impact throughout the buyer journey, location-based targeting has several other advantages to marketers.
 From location-based segmentation and attribution, to capitalizing on impulses with relevant content, it is worth exploring how this marketing strategy can improve the customer experience as well as customer loyalty.